- Who We Are

 Merger into I.G.
 Farbenindustrie AG

-Once the global economy stabilized in the mid-20s, it became clear that the German dyestuffs industry would be unable to regain its old position in the world market.
-In order to remain competitive and gain access to new markets, the companies belonging to the community of interests decided to merge in 1925.
-Bayer transferred its assets to I.G.
-Farbenindustrie AG (I.G.) and was deleted from the commercial register as a company.
+Once the global economy has stabilized in the mid-1920s, it becomes clear that the German dyestuffs industry will be unable to regain its former position in the world market.
+In 1925, six German companies take the decision to form a community of interests – Interessengemeinschaft Farbenindustrie AG, or I.G.
+Farben for short – to remain competitive and gain access to new markets.
+Just like the other companies, Bayer transfers its assets to I.G.
+Farben and its entry as an independent company in the commercial register is deleted.